 Radiotherapy does not make you radioactive.
 It is perfectly safe to be with other people, including children throughout your course of treatment.

-Please note that the treatment machines in your department may look slightly different to the ones in these pictures
+Please note that the treatment machines in your department may look slightly different to the ones in the pictures in this leaflet.